 Born in Jefferson City, Tennessee, Dean received his undergraduate degree in Electrical Engineering from the University of Tennessee, his master's in electrical engineering from Florida Atlantic University and his Ph.D. in Electrical Engineering from Stanford University.
 Early in his career at IBM, Dean was chief engineer working with IBM personal computers.
 The IBM PS/2 Models 70 and 80 and the Color Graphics Adapter are among his early work; he holds three of IBM's original nine PC patents.

-Still with IBM, Dean is currently Chief Technical Officer for IBM Middle East and Africa.
-Dean was named an IBM fellow in 1995 and in 1997 received the Black Engineer of the Year President's Award.
-Dean holds more than twenty patents.
+Dean was chief technical officer for IBM Middle East and Africa, was named an IBM fellow in 1995, and in 1997 received the Black Engineer of the Year President's Award.
+After retiring from IBM in 2013, Dean joined the faculty of the College of Engineering at the University of Tennessee, Knoxville, and currently is emeritus professor.
+Dean holds more than 40 patents.